 Urinating in a public place is an offence under the Summary Offences Act 2005.
 It is a fine only offence but is still often heard and determined in court.

-Despite it’s fairly trivial nature, it is important to remember that this offence is capable of resulting in a conviction and criminal record.
+Despite it’s fairly trivial nature, it is important to remember that this offence can result in a conviction and criminal record.

-The offence of urinating in a public place is contained under section 7 of the Summary Offences Act 2005 which simply states:
+The offence of urinating in a public place is contained under section 7 of the Act which simply states:

 - A person must not urinate in a public place.